bal-sm/repo-for-learning/accounting/Accounting-Made-Simple/README.md

         - if sales are slow
           - (that is, if inventories are not converted to cash)?

+_Skipped example, except_:
+> - Jika, Current Ratio-nya = 1, meaning, The company shouldn’t have any trouble handling its financial obligations over the next 12 months.
+> - dan jika, Quick Ratio-nya = 0,5., meaning, indicates that the company will need to maintain at least some level of sales in order to satisfy its liabilities.

 #### Profitability Ratios

 - While a company’s net income